ironhack-labs/lab-javascript-advanced-algorithms/README.md

 The second abstract data type we are going to build is the `queue`.
 You have to create the requested methods in the `js/queue/queue-data-structure.js` file.
 The same as in iteration 1, we gave you some starter code.
 Follow the tests to build a proper queue data structure.

 Remember that `queue` is a **FIFO (First-In-First-Out)** structure.
-You have to add the right methods to add (`enqueue()`) elements to the structure, and it also should has the necessary methods to remove (`dequeue()`) elements from it in the same order we added them.
+You have to add the right methods to add (`enqueue()`) elements to the structure, and it also should have the necessary methods to remove (`dequeue()`) elements from it in the same order we added them.

 The same as we mentioned for the stack, we should be careful with Queue Overflow and Queue Underflow:

 - Queue Overflow occurs when we try to add an element into a queue that is already full.
 - Queue Underflow occurs when we try to get an element from an empty queue.

-So we will also need to have two methods, one to check if we can add new elements (`canEnqueue()`) to the queue (it will avoid the queue overflow), and another one to check if we can remove (`isEmpty()`) an element from the queue (it will avoid the queue underflow).
+So we will also need to have two methods:

+- `canEnqueue()` to check if we can add new elements to the queue (it will avoid the queue overflow), and
+- `isEmpty()` to check if we can remove an element from the queue (it will avoid the queue underflow).
   If you follow the set of tests, you will get a solution with all the necessary implementations.

 ### Iteration 3